Midhat Pasha: Niš and Danube governorship

+Baghdad governorship

 After his arrival in Baghdad in 1869, he opened a series of government schools, as the city previously had no state educational institutions.
 He also emphasized reforming the Sixth Army, and to that end he opened military schools.
 The military schools were to have the more lasting impact: by 1900, the civil preparatory high school was attended by only 96 students, compared to 256 for the military preparatory school, and 846 for the military middle school in the same year.

 He helped modernize the province, and he re-established Ottoman rule in al-Hasa.
 He enacted the vilayet system in Baghdad, and applied the 1858 land decree under which miri land could be granted to individuals, under a system known as nizam tapu.

+As one of the modernization efforts carried out by Midhat Pasha, the newspaper al-Zawra was published bilingually (Turkish and Arabic) as the official mouthpiece of the governorate. al-Zawra is known as the first newspaper of Iraq, and was continued until the British takeover.

 Sir Henry Dobbs recognised the three years of Midhat Pasha's governorship as the most stable and secure period of Ottoman rule in the region.
 He left the post in 1872, returning to Istanbul.

-Appointment as Grand Vizier